mbao01/storybook-addon-inspector/README.md

 NPM_TOKEN=<value you just got from npm>
 ```

 Lastly, **create labels on GitHub**.
-You’ll use these labels in the future when making changes to the package.
+You'll use these labels in the future when making changes to the package.

 ```bash
 npx auto create-labels
 ```

-If you check on GitHub, you’ll now see a set of labels that `auto` would like you to use.
+If you check on GitHub, you'll now see a set of labels that `auto` would like you to use.
 Use these to tag future pull requests.

 #### GitHub Actions